whichjdk/whichjdk.com/README.md

 A downside of these builds is the dependency to a single company, that may suddenly change its license or update policies.

-✅ _BellSoft Liberica JDK_ builds are a good choice.
+✅ Recommendation: _BellSoft Liberica JDK_ builds are a good choice.

 ### IBM Semeru Runtime